3 minsMarch 19, 2017

 - No Claim Bonus

-low premium without even taking into consideration the features of the policy.
-At the time of claim you learn that the insurance company is not liable to reimburse you as the cause for which you were hospitalized was not covered under
+even taking into consideration the features of the policy.
+At the time of claim you learn that the insurance company is not liable to reimburse you as the cause for which you were hospitalized was not covered under the policy.

 It is noteworthy that medical emergencies can erupt anytime.
 Hence, it is important to have an adequate health insurance cover, which can help you financially manage medical emergencies better.
 It is noteworthy than having an optimal insurance